juliarcha/putty-ssh-auth-docs/tutorial.md

     ![PuTTY Key Generator interface with the "Generate" button highlighted in red inside the "Actions" section.](/images/puttygen-interface.png)

 3. Move your cursor randomly around the blank area in the **Key** section, below the progress bar.
 This movement generates the randomness needed to calculate and create a strong cryptographic key.
-Continue until the progress bar is complete.
+Keep moving the cursor until the progress bar is complete.
 By the end of the process, you'll have generated:
     * A public key
     * A key fingerprint
     * A key comment